 College of Education > Faculty & Staff > Faculty A-Z > Anna Marie Frank

-Dr. Frank is an Associate Professor of Kinesiology in the Department of Teacher Education.
+Dr. Frank served as an Associate Professor of Kinesiology in the Department of Teacher Education.
 Prior to teaching at DePaul, she was the Director of Cardiac Rehabilitation at St. Francis Hospital in Evanston.
-For the past 26 years she has taught exclusively at the college level in Physical Education and Exercise Science; teaching a wide variety of courses and conducting field experiences in mostly Chicago Public Schools.
+For the past 30 years she has taught exclusively at the college level in Physical Education and Exercise Science; teaching a wide variety of courses and conducting field experiences in mostly Chicago Public Schools.
 This work in urban settings supports her research agenda.
 She is also the Program Director for the fully online MS in Sport, Fitness, and Recreation Leadership.
-Married for almost 40 years, Dr. Frank has two grown children and four grandchildren.
-She enjoys walking, swimming, biking and traveling to Europe.
+Married for 42 years, Dr. Frank has two grown children and four grandchildren.
+She enjoys walking, swimming, biking, and traveling to Europe.

 Research Interests The effect of past learning experiences and culture on the construction of meaning and engagement in the learning environment, specifically in the physical education classroom and for wellness/lifestyle behaviors

 Sport and Education; ABC-Clio Publication, Santa Barbara, CA.

 Frank, A. (2016) Sweat the Small Stuff: Understanding he Essense and Impact of Stewardship in Kinesiology.

 Frank, A. & Davis, K. (2014) How do we address diversity in Physical Education Teacher Education,

 Chronicle of Kinesiology in Higher Education.
 17 (2) 5-7.